 S&P 500 - Sector Weightings (%)

 Need detailed data for a longer period?
-Purchase the exact sector weightings of S&P 500 since 3/31/1979.
+Purchase the exact GICS Sector & Industry weightings of S&P 500 since 3/31/1979.
 We guarantee a full refund if you are not fully satisfied with the data for any reason.

-Need the full raw data?
-Purchase S&P 500 Sector Valuation Dataset by Siblis Research that includes all the formulas and data used to calculate the CAPE ratios, including quarterly earnings, outstanding shares and share prices of all current & past index components since 3/31/1979.
-The dataset includes also the sector specific Total Performance Indeces (dividends included) that allow you to examine the sector returns since 1/31/1970.
+Purchase S&P 500 Sector Valuation Dataset by Siblis Research that includes quarterly earnings, outstanding shares, share prices and historical sector classifications of all current & past index components since 3/31/1979.
+The dataset includes also GICS sector and industry specific Total Performance indices and quarterly sector and industry weightings since 1979.
 Check the sample file from here.

 Changes in the sector weights during the past 10 years